Frege/frege/README_new.md

 An online version of the REPL is available [here](http://try.frege-lang.org/).

 The awesome QuickCheck library for advanced unit testing comes bundled with the language.

-The Frege standard library and the Frege compiler are themselves fully written in Frege.

 Contributions
 -------------